UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/armature.rst

       Used to change the weight of a constraint by selecting a new weight with the *Weight* field.
    Set Influence
-      Used to change the Influence of a constraint by selecting a new weight with the *Influence* field.
+      Used to change the influence of a constraint by selecting a new influence with the *Influence* field

 Constraint
    Several of the *Constraint Types* need you to select a constraint to use,